All Episodes

 When states pass and enforce tough laws, the problem changes.

-Because the states are getting in gear on this.
+And people are seeing some change take place because the states are getting in gear on this.

 McCain now says he gets it.

-That we um that we were right.
+That we were right.

-Uh he says if the bill came back before his desk again, though, he would sign it.
+He says if the bill came back before his desk again, though, he would sign it.

 But he said we're past that point.